-but I can’t put my finger on why, exactly.”
+“This room design doesn’t work, but I can’t put my finger on why, exactly.”

-•Keep it simple.
+Timing is everything.
 If you rent or otherwise are planning to move within the next year or so, forget about major renovations.
 Equally, you won’t need to do much with the kitchen if all you make are reservations.

 - Is the furniture arrangement non-functioning?
 A furniture arrangement that supports your needs and activities will improve your life, and it won’t cost you a thing.
 Assume form follows function and start by giving your furniture something to do.
 Think through what you’ll need for comfort, practicality and attractiveness.

 For example, in your living room, (multi-purpose or not), if you want to talk with someone besides yourself, you’ll want a conversation area.
 Comfortable seating close enough to speak without raising your voice or craning your neck plus convenient surfaces (coffee/end tables) to set down drinks or food are essential.
 Extra credit for thoughtful lighting.